 There are many reasons for an internet connection to run slowly and it can be hard to diagnose what is wrong.
-Listed below are some of the more common causes and some steps you can carry out to try and improve your connectivity.
-Possible problems:
+This article covers some of the most common causes and potential solutions, though you may need to refer to your internal IT team.

 - The training is running slowly.